-The land is zoned R1 General Residential and B1 Neighbourhood Centre and is comprised of a single allotment being 4.394 hectares in size.
-The proposed development includes the construction of a multi-building commercial development including shopping centre and tavern.
-The development also includes a childcare centre.
+The land is zoned R1 General Residential and B1 Neighbourhood Centre and is comprised of a single allotment being 6.072 hectares in size.
+The proposed development includes a 2 lot subdivision with no new buildings proposed.
+Lot sizes are shown in figure 4.